asher-lab/DevOps-Roadmap-Kit/Nexus: Artifact Repository Manager/README.md

 # Component versus Asset
 A component is a high level abstraction of what are we working on.
 An asset are files (e.g. jar, md5, py, etc.).<br>
 Trivia: <br>
-Docker handle the component and asset of artifacts, in a sustainable way:
+Docker handle the component and asset of artifacts, in a sustainable way:<br>
 It can have many docker images / also referred sometimes as components.
 Usually every components have their specific dependencies (which are assets) inside of every component.
 However, docker can work by having many components that can share the same asset.